LizeRaes/lc4j-lab-intro-assignments/README.md

 These exercises will make you familiar with the basic blocks needed for building apps around AI models with LangChain4j.

+The solutions for this assigment are in the [solutions repo](https://github.com/LizeRaes/lc4j-lab-intro-solution).

+An example of how to use this basic blocks in a full blown app with database, frontend, data anlysis and chatbot can be found in [Feedback Analyser](https://github.com/LizeRaes/feedback-analyzer/).

 ### Building Blocks of LangChain4j